algomo/knowledge-base/docs/docs/data-sources/Notion.md

 5. You will be redirected to Algomo.
 6. We will fetch the data from your Notion pages and display, this may take a few minutes depending on the size of your documents.
 7. Once the data has been fetched, you can add the data source to your bot.

+**Note:** At the moment, Algomo does not sync your Notion Data Sources automatically.
+To update your bot's knowledge base with the latest content on Notion, create a new snapshot using the steps above, and assign it to your bot.
+Don't forget to remove outdated content!

 ---